What is Wrapped Bitcoin (wBTC)? Understanding wrapped tokens

 What is Wrapped Bitcoin?

-Wrapped Bitcoin is an ERC-20 cryptocurrency token that runs on the Ethereum blockchain and is backed 1:1 by Bitcoin.
-To keep the price of wBTC and BTC stable, this means that for every wBTC token issued, there's an equivalent amount of Bitcoin held in reserve by a custodian.
+Wrapped Bitcoin is an ERC-20 cryptocurrency token that runs on the Ethereum blockchain and is intended to be backed 1:1 by Bitcoin.
+To attempt to keep the prices of wBTC and BTC stable, for every wBTC token issued, there should be an equivalent amount of Bitcoin held in reserve by a custodian.

 You can think of wrapped tokens like a modifier that allows you to use a cryptocurrency from one blockchain on another chain that does not traditionally support such crypto assets.

-The custodians that issue wBTC include centralized exchanges (CEX), decentralized exchanges (DEX), or a group of decentralized organizations (such as a DAO) that manages the token's supply and ensure that the Bitcoin backing the token remains secure.
+The custodians that issue wBTC include centralized exchanges (CEX), decentralized exchanges (DEX), or a group of decentralized organizations (such as a DAO) that manage the token's supply and attempt to ensure that the Bitcoin backing the token remains matches the amount of wBTC issued.

-“Wrapping” Bitcoin – that is, exchanging your BTC for wBTC – allows you to enjoy the stability and value of Bitcoin while benefiting from the features offered by the Ethereum network and its DeFi ecosystem.
+“Wrapping” Bitcoin – that is, exchanging your BTC for wBTC – allows you to enjoy the benefits of Bitcoin while benefiting from the features offered by the Ethereum network and its DeFi ecosystem.

 Wrapped Bitcoin can be traded on various cryptocurrency exchanges and used as collateral for loans and other financial transactions.
 Wrapping BTC has become a popular way for Bitcoin holders to access the world of DeFi and participate in Ethereum-based applications.